luau-lang/site/src/content/docs/reference/api.md

 This pops `n` elements from the stack and pushes the result on top.
 When `n` is 0, no elements are popped and an empty string is pushed on the top.

+For values that are neither `string` or `number`, `__concat` metamethod call will be made, with an error thrown if it is not available.

 ```c
 const char* luaL_checklstring(lua_State* L, int numArg, size_t* len);
 ```